shockbytes/DanteX/README.md

 In general, the project adheres to the dart guidelines.
 Each class should be defined in a separate file.
 File names are all named lowercase with underscores, like `book_repository.dart`.
 Interfaces are used especially in the data layer, for repositories and network functionality, as this needs to be mocked for future tests.
-The app utilizes the `BLOC` pattern with native Dart streams and `Rx` streams.
-The developers should mainly rely on bloc classes for manipulating view state (notable exceptions are sole UI components, where a stateful widget is the better solution).
+The app uses Riverpod for dependency injection and reactive state changes.
+The developers should mainly rely on Riverpod classes for manipulating view state
+(notable exceptions are sole UI components, where a stateful widget is the better solution).

-**Developers should always favor `StatelessWidgets` over `StatefulWidgets` when implementing pages!**
+**Developers should always favor `StatelessWidgets`/`ConsumerWidgets` over `StatefulWidgets`/`ConsumerStatefulWidgets` when implementing pages!**

 Source code structure:

-- bloc
+- providers
-  - Contains bloc classes for each page
+  - Contains the Riverpod code for dependency injection and state management.
 - core
-  - Contains essential classes and functions used throughout the whole app, like dependency injection.
+  - Contains essential classes and functions used throughout the whole app.
 - data
   - Contains repositories and services for storing/loading data for specific modules, like books, statistics, backups, etc...
   - Data directory structure: